hanimuhamed/chess/README.md

 - Implementation: Built in Unity 2D
 - Rules: Supports standard chess rules including castling, en passant, and promotion

-## Code Quality Disclaimer

-The code works as intended but is messy and not well structured.
-It is not refactored and I have avoided changing it further since it already behaves the way I want.

 ## Download

 You can download the last working builds of the game here: